Air of Authority - A History of RAF Organisation

 RAF Element, No 17 Civil Maintenance Unit

-This was formed on 1 December 1944 at Belchurria, Calcutta in No 230 Group and disbanded on 25 September 1945.
+This was formed on 1 December 1944 at Belchurria, Calcutta under the administrative control of No 230 Group and disbanded on 25 September 1945.

 RAF Element, No 18 Civil Maintenance Unit